The Canadian National Railway was a Federal Crown Corporation, owned by the people of Canada.

 The Crown corporation Via Rail has to pay CN to use tracks that were built physically and through their tax dollars by our ancestors.
 And CN, a multinational corporation, has priority over use of the tracks, they can tell Via Rail to stop their trains and wait if CN wants to use the railway tracks.

-We as a nation are so apathetic that we allow the privatization of Olympic venues, Expo pavilions, Dominion Buildings, federal penitentiaries, lighthouses...
+We allow the privatization of Olympic venues, Expo pavilions, Dominion Buildings, federal prisons, lighthouses...

 Many train stations in Canada were threatened with demolition---Windsor Station in Montreal, Union Station in Ottawa, Union Station in Toronto and Summerhill Station in Toronto, to name a few.

-A statue commissioned by the Trudeau government called "The Universal Man" was wrenched from the base of the CN Tower and lay face down in a field for several years.
-The Universal Man, created by Gerald Gladstone, was eventually rescued and now stands in the parking lot of the Yorkdale Shopping Centre in Toronto, Ontario.
+A statue commissioned by the Trudeau government called "The Universal Man" was removed from the base of the CN Tower and lay face down in a field for several years.
+The Universal Man, created by Gerald Gladstone, now stands in the parking lot of the Yorkdale Shopping Centre in Toronto, Ontario

 I wrote a few articles about Canada's train industry on my blog savecfbrockcliffe: